-Simons model was presented in 1979, but his original work did not include implementation, which has been added later on (Fig. 7) by.
-The classic Simon's problem solving model is comprised of three well known phases: the Intelligence Phase, wherein the decision maker looks for indications that a problem exits, the Design Phase, wherein the alternatives are formulated and analyzed, and finally the Choice Phase, wherein one of the alternatives is selected and implemented.
-In the study we used the version of the original Simon's model augmented by the Implementation Phase (Sprague and Carlsson, 1982).
+Simons model was presented in 1979, but his original work did not include implementation, which has been added later on (Fig. 7) by Sprague and Carlsson (1982).
+Simon's three phase model for problem solving comprises of the Intelligence Phase wherein the decision maker looks for indications that a problem exits, the Design Phase wherein the alternatives are formulated and analyzed and finally the Choice Phase wherein one of the alternatives is selected and implemented.
+The model is too simplistic and may be applied to any problem solving exercise and the Choice Phase represents the climax of the decision process.
 Although the entire process of detection and identification of HVT can be easily mapped with this model but the actual use of collaborative process required in the entire decision making cycle is only implicit and needs to be visualized.